Dependent Administration in Texas

 Creditor Claims in Dependent Administration

 The dependent administration presents challenges for creditors seeking payment from the estate for debts owed by the Decedent at the time of death.
-Unlike independent administration, where the creditors have unlimited options for obtaining payment, the Probate Code laid out very specific procedures creditors must follow in a dependent administration.
+Unlike independent administration, where the creditors have unlimited options for obtaining payment, the Estates Code laid out very specific procedures creditors must follow in a dependent administration.

 For instance, they must submit their Claim for payment in a very specific form, including required information.
 Additionally, they only have a certain timeframe within which they can be paid, and they must take certain steps to ensure they secure their Claim.
 If a creditor fails to follow the requirements specifically, the estate will no longer be liable to pay the debt.